-ATS performs Acrylamide Testing in accordance with Calfornia’s Prop 65.
+ATS performs Acrylamide Testing in accordance with California’s Prop 65.
 Regulations have put safety limits on Acrylamide content in many manufactured products – ATS can help monitor for compliance.

 About Acrylamide